php-censor/php-censor/docs/en/workers/daemon.md

 Run Builds Using a Daemon
 -------------------------

-The PHPCI daemon runs in the background on your server and continuously checks for new builds.
+The PHP Censor daemon runs in the background on your server and continuously checks for new builds.
 Unless already running a build, the daemon should pick up and start running new builds within seconds of being created.

-The daemon is also useful if you want to run multiple PHPCI workers in a virtualised environment (i.e. Docker)
+The daemon is also useful if you want to run multiple PHP Censor workers in a virtualised environment (i.e. Docker)

-If you want to run PHPCI builds on a regular schedule instead, you should [set up a cron-job](workers/cron.md).
+If you want to run PHP Censor builds on a regular schedule instead, you should [set up a cron-job](workers/cron.md).

 Starting the Daemon
 ===================